 We are currently seeking community members to join our Board of Directors and help lead APH.
 If you are passionate about our mission and want to make a difference, we’d love for you to apply!
 We welcome a diversity of interests, experience, and perspectives.
 To be considered for a Board seat, fill out the application below and email it to: palmerhayflats@gmail.com.

-John grew up in Fairfax County, Virginia and obtained his B.S.
-Degree in Agriculture Education.
-In 1986, he moved to Sitka where reported the local news and hosted the Morning Edition Show at KCAW.
-In 1991, John moved to Anchorage where he met his wife and worked 12 years at the Mat-Su Borough as ROW tech and Construction Project Manager.
+In 1986, John moved to Sitka where he reported local news and hosted the Morning Edition program for KCAW public radio.
+In 1991, he relocated to Anchorage, where he met his wife and later worked for 12 years at Matanuska-Susitna Borough Public Works as a Construction Project Manager.
+Avocational interests include 10 years as a volunteer firefighter for Central Fire and Rescue.

-Michelle was a Tribal Coordinator with the US EPA, Region 10.
-She works with Tribes in Southeast Alaska and on regional and national tribal climate change issues.
-Her education is in Natural Sciences at UAA and she previously served as the Alaska Program Manager for the Native American Fish and Wildlife Society, a national Native American nonprofit.
-Michelle is an enrolled member of the Central Council of the Tlingit and Haida Indian Tribes of Alaska, and is Eagle Moiety and Killer Whale house.
-She lives in Wasilla, Alaska
+Michelle Davis served as a Tribal Coordinator with the U.S. Environmental Protection Agency (EPA), Region 10, where she worked closely with Tribes throughout Southeast Alaska and on regional and national tribal climate change initiatives.
+She studied Natural Sciences at the University of Alaska Anchorage and previously served as the Alaska Program Manager for the Native American Fish and Wildlife Society, a national Native-led nonprofit organization dedicated to the conservation of natural and cultural resources.

 Bio and pic coming soon.